axeluhl/sailing-analytics/tracking-app-api-v1-draft.md

 **serverUrl** This is the endpoint to be used for all following REST requests.

 **eventDays** An event can be held for several days.
 This array contains all start and end times of an event day.
 This is used to remind a user to turn tracking on or off (in order to save battery).

+### Push Notifications

+Event data can be updated via push notifications.
+These are limited on iOS to 256 bytes (not characters).
+For this reason, on receiving a push notification, the app must GET the event data.

 ## Check-In